• Skip to primary navigation

 • Spaghetti with meatballs - Spaghetti with turkey meatballs is a leaner alternative to traditional beef, veal, or pork meatballs.
 Place the meatballs on top of a nest of al dente spaghetti and top with a spoonful of marinara sauce and grated parmesan cheese.

 • Meatball sub - Turkey meatball subs are a delicious twist on an Italian hoagie.
-They are a delicious weeknight dinner sandwich and go well with a bright and refreshing arugula salad.
+They are a delicious lunch or weeknight dinner and go well with a bright and refreshing caprese or prosciutto and rocket salad.

 • Italian Wedding Soup - Italian Wedding Soup with Turkey Meatballs is a healthy, hearty soup made with tender garlicky turkey meatballs, farro, white beans, and baby kale.
 A cozy bowl of this lean and nutritious soup will warm you right up.